ivanpaulovich/event-sourcing-castanha/README.md

 spotify/kafka       latest              a9e0a5b8b15e        11 months ago       443MB
 ```

+If Kafka is running good it will be working with the `10.0.75.1:9092` connection string and if MongoDB is running good it will be working at `mongodb://10.0.75.1:27017`.

 ### Running with dotnet commands

 #### How to run the Bearer Authencation API